mmanousos/recipes/README.md

 Will need erubis for erb files
 Will use bcrypt for hashing passwords
 Start with using an external location for images

+When saving ingredients and directions to session from form, break them into separate elements in an array for each line break.
+Then render them back to user as separate lines.